trashbus99/profork/README.md

 If you’ve ever opened a terminal on purpose, you’ll be just fine.

 Not chasing stars.
 Not feeding the YouTube hype train.
 No sponsored drama.
-No fake excitement.
+No secret menus -- but a little humor.
 Just functional stuff that works.

 Don’t expect a helpdesk, and please, no feature wishlists.
 This is a project by and for people who fix their own problems — and maybe even enjoy doing so.